 A lot of people in post-production sound specialize in a single role (like dialog mixer, sound designer, etc.).
 How has it helped your career to not focus on one particular niche?
 Or, do you think there is an expectation now to be versatile?

 I began my career in the mid-Atlantic region of the East Coast.
-There people who work in post sound are often asked to perform all the roles (Foley recording, narration/ADR recording, Foley/ADR cueing, dialogue editorial, sfx editorial, and re-recording mix).
+There are people who work in post sound are often asked to perform all the roles (Foley recording, narration/ADR recording, Foley/ADR cueing, dialogue editorial, sfx editorial, and re-recording mix).
 Even if you were not working on a project as a single person, you and your team would often change roles to suit the schedule or client preferences.
 It is a different market for sure.

-But, when I first got to Los Angeles, folks would advise that being a jack of all trades does not make you qualified to be a master of any one.
-When I looked inside myself, I found that I was truly a dialogue centered individual and macro thinker.
+But, when I first got to Los Angeles, folks would advise that being a jack of all trades does not make you qualified to be a master of anyone.
+When I looked inside myself, I found that I was truly a dialogue-centered individual and macro thinker.
 I am an extrovert.
 I also love the subjective discussions and explorations that occur on the dub stage.
 All these aspects helped me excel as a dialogue and music re-recording mixer.

 But, over the last eight years, I’ve noticed that the ability to diversify is becoming more valued in LA.
 In this way, I may have chosen the perfect time to come to LA, with a clear, specific goal on what I prefer to center my focus on, but enough diverse experience and knowledge in multiple fields of post sound to be usefully skilled.
 I gladly switch roles when needed; a change is often good for perspective.